mohamadhasan1992/task-manager/README.md

 ## Customization

-- Configure environment variables in `.env` files for frontend and `.env.local` for backend as needed.
+- Configure environment variables in `.env` files for frontend and `.env` for backend as needed.